kannanb95/collaborative-project/README.md

-# collabarative-project
+# collaborative-project
-This is  collabarative project
+This is  collaborative project